mauroreisvieira/stewed/README.md

 [![GitHub version](https://dl.dropboxusercontent.com/u/83653088/version.svg)](https://github.com/maurovieirareis/stewed)
 [![GitHub version](https://dl.dropboxusercontent.com/u/83653088/npm.svg)](https://github.com/maurovieirareis/stewed)

-[Stewed](http://maurovieirareis.github.io/stewed) is a framework for rapid development of simple and lightweight web applications.
+[Stewed Framework](http://maurovieirareis.github.io/stewed) is the ideal tool for a rapid development of simple and lightweight web applications.
 Using a combination of **HTML**, **CSS** and pure **JavaScript** allows you to create a fully customized application without losing its own special way it serves only one auxiliary base in its development.

 > Current version: 0.9.40